Why Pretty Girls May Be Especially Vulnerable to Bullying

 The most consistent flavor of the insults hurled at her was that she was a “slut” and an “Irish whore.”
 As it turns out, looks and reputation for sexual fidelity are prime targets for women engaged in competition with each other for romantic partners.

 Unfortunately, the tragic story of Phoebe Prince is not an isolated incident.
 Fifteen-year-old Cora Delille of Ohio killed herself in exactly the same way following an almost identical campaign of gossip and harassment in 2014.
 In 2017, 10-year-old Ashwanty Davis hanged herself in her Colorado home after being bullied for weeks.
-Only a few weeks after Ashwanty's death, 13-year-old Rosalie Avila of California suffered the same fate — suicide by hanging after being ostracized, gossiped about, and bullied.
+Only a few weeks after Ashwanty's death, 13-year-old Rosalie Avila of California suffered the same fate—suicide by hanging after being ostracized, gossiped about, and bullied.

 “Mean Girls” Are More Than Just a Stereotype

 It has been well-established that men are more physically aggressive than women.
-However, women are much more likely to engage in what is called indirect “relational” aggression, and gossip is the weapon of choice.
+However, women are much more likely to engage in what is called indirect “relational” aggression, and gossip is often the weapon of choice.
 Consequently, women are more likely than men to ostracize others, a sex difference that shows up as early as age 6.

-Blogger Danielle Herzog related her anguish upon hearing about the “mean girls” in her daughter’s kindergarten class.
-According to her daughter, the mean girls would tell her that she was ugly and exclude her from games because “they didn’t like her clothes.”
+Writer Danielle Herzog related her anguish upon hearing about the “mean girls” in her daughter’s kindergarten class.
+According to her daughter, the mean girls would tell her that she was "ugly" and exclude her from games because “they didn’t like her clothes.”
 Herzog’s anguish eventually turned to embarrassment when her own mother reminded her that she had made one of her best friends cry in first grade by telling her that she would only be her friend on Mondays, Wednesdays, and Fridays, because “she was not important enough to be all five days.”

 The motivation for relational aggression can be as trivial as simple boredom, but it more often transpires in retaliation for perceived slights, envy over physical appearance, or romantic competition.